 One of These Days is now available on SKY Movies and Curzon Home Cinema and arrives on DVD/digital from May 16th.

-In 2005, an annual event where local people competed to win a new pick-up truck in East Texas came to a tragic end.
+In 2005, an annual event where local people competed to win a new pickup truck in East Texas ended in tragedy.
 The competition in question centred around twenty ‘lucky’ people competing for a new blue pickup by placing their hands on the truck.
 Sounds simple, right?
-Well, not quite, as the contestants only had a fifteen-minute break every six hours, with the last person standing with their hands on the truck the winner.
+Well, not quite, as the contestants only had a fifteen-minute break every six hours, with the last person standing with their hands on the truck, the winner.

 READ MORE: THERAPY DOGS

 The documentary viewed the competition’s inherent sleep deprivation and mental stress through a lens of comedy and sportsmanship.
-However, looking at the competition now, it’s clear there was darkness running through the proceedings.
+However, looking at the competition now, darkness was clearly running through the proceedings.
 After all, the competitors and their need for a truck was a form of class-based ridicule played for entertainment.
 Meanwhile, the dealership increased its profits through parties and sales.
-In Bastian Günther’s One of These Days, these themes of socio-economic hardship, mental health, and manipulation find a cutting voice.
-Here the power of the story is only further enhanced through the intimate lead performances of Cole and Preston as hope turns to manipulation and despair.
+In Bastian Günther’s One of These Days, these themes of socio-economic hardship and mental health find a cutting voice as hope is clouded by manipulation and despair.

 Kyle (Joe Cole) struggles to make ends meet, working in a local takeaway restaurant while taking extra jobs to support his wife and newborn child.
 However, Kyle’s car is unreliable, and his old truck is borrowed when needed; for Kyle, his family is his world, and he would do anything to keep them secure, but that doesn’t stop his growing feeling of failure.
 But maybe all of that is about to change as he is selected to participate in the town’s annual ‘Hands On’ contest.